dlops-io/data-labeling/README.md

 - Go to User Profile > Account & Settings
 - You can copy the Access Token from this screen
 - Use this token as the -k argument in the following command line calls
-- Go to the shell where ran the docker containers
+- Go to the shell where ran the docker container (within the container)
 - Run `python cli.py -p -k` followed by your Access Token.
 This will list out your projects
 - Run `python cli.py -t -k` followed by your Access Token.
 This will list some tasks from the first project